 Gigs is the first and only platform to harmonize all the building blocks of telecom, making it possible to deliver a premium service on a global scale with just one partner.

-Through a single API integration, Gigs provides access to connectivity from the world’s best networks, and takes care of all regulatory requirements, billing systems, SIM provisioning, subscription lifecycle and customer service, so you don't have to.
+Through a single API integration, Gigs provides access to connectivity from the world’s best networks, and takes care of all regulatory requirements, billing systems, and SIM provisioning so you don't have to.

 By partnering with Gigs, you're not just getting connectivity at wholesale rates; you're gaining the ability to scale your wireless service internationally without the headache of dealing with fragmented systems or legacy infrastructure.